HolidayVibe Maldives

 Types of Dive Sites in the Maldives

 When you hear dive guides talking about "thilas" and "kandus," they're referring to different underwater formations.
 Understanding these helps you choose the right resort and know what to expect.
+For a full breakdown of specific named sites by atoll, see our complete Maldives Dive Sites guide.

 Thilas (Underwater Pinnacles)